 Direct Veneer – This type of veneer is typically applied directly to your teeth by a dentist.
 This will need more time and labor intensive that may produce less predictable results than indirect veneers.

-If you’re still unsure which option is best for your teeth, consider speaking to Dr. Emma Wu at one of our dental offices in Danvers or North Andover.
+If you’re still unsure which option is best for your teeth, consider speaking to Dr. Emma Wu at one of our dental office in North Andover.
 Dr. Wu will walk you through everything that you need to know, ensuring you have a full understanding of what is required to bring back that smile you’ve been longing for!